andris1177/my-way-of-installing-arch/README.md

 EndSection
 ```

-### improving batterry life <br> <br> probably the most important thing in a laptop is to set up the system so it can work from a battery a reasonable amount of time.
+### improving batterry life probably one of the most important thing in a laptop is to set up the system so it can work from a battery for a reasonable amount of time.
 I recommend auto-cpufrq, which is probably the best tool to use

 ``` bash
 yay -S auto-cpufrq